digitallinguistics/API/README.md

 If the request is successful, the API will return a response with a `2xx` status and JSON data in the response body (or sometimes a `3xx` status and no response body, if an `If-None-Match` header was included).

 The response may also include a `Last-Modified` header, containing a timestamp of the last time that the resource was modified, in UTC format.

+Requests for multiple items will also return a `dlx-item-count` header, indicating the number of items returned in the response.

 Unsuccessful requests will return a response with a `4xx` or `5xx` status, and sometimes a JSON object in the response body containing additional details about the error.
 A `WWW-Authenticate` header may also be included for invalid authorization requests.